 Two main types of rotary drilling can be carried out in rock.
-Rock coring using a diamond or tungsten carbide-tipped core bit provides samples and information on rock types, fissuring and weathering.
-Open-hole drilling only produces small particles for identification purposes, and the information gained is therefore limited.
-The latter is, however, useful as a quick method of detecting major strata changes and the location of coal seams and old workings.
+Rock coring using a diamond or tungsten carbide tipped core bits provides samples and information on rock types, fissuring and weathering.
+Open-hole drilling only produces small particles for identification purposes and the information gained is therefore limited.
+The latter is, however, useful as a quick method for detecting major strata changes and for the location of coal seams and old workings.
 Water, air, foam or drilling muds may be used as the flushing medium in either case.

-Rotary open-hole drilling is carried out to determine the existence of any voids or broken ground that could affect surface stability.
+Rotary open-hole drilling is carried out to determine if any voids or broken ground exist which could affect surface stability.
 Due to the risk of combustion, the drilling is normally done using a water flush.
 On completion, the boreholes are backfilled with bentonite cement.
 A Coal Authority Licence is required in advance of any exploratory work intended to investigate possible coal workings.